nemethyd/repo-handler/README.md

 - **Automatic Cleanup**: Removes uninstalled or outdated packages from the repository, ensuring it only contains necessary packages.
 - **Synchronization**: Keeps the local repository in sync with a shared repository using `rsync`, allowing the local repository to remain fresh and current.
 - **Configuration Flexibility**: Allows customization through a configuration file `myrepo.cfg` and command-line arguments, providing flexibility and ease of use.
+- **Repository Exclusions**: Enables exclusion of certain repositories from being processed, useful for repositories that should not be mirrored.

 ![MyRepo Workflow](images/MyRepo.png)